NYC Residential Property Management Lawyer

 Individual Landlords

-Whether you own one building or one unit, we help you navigate NYC's tenant-protective laws, handle problem tenants efficiently, and avoid the legal pitfalls that can expose small landlords to costly liability.
+Whether you own one unit or one building, we help you deal with problem tenants and avoid costly legal mistakes.

 Multi-Family Building Owners

-Legal strategy for owners of 5–50+ unit buildings across NYC, covering stabilized portfolio compliance, mass eviction management, IAI filings, and DHCR proceedings.
+We work with owners of 5–50+ unit buildings across NYC.
+Services include stabilized compliance, mass eviction management, IAI filings, and DHCR proceedings.

 Property Management Companies

-Ongoing counsel for companies managing residential portfolios, covering standardized legal processes, Housing Court representation, compliance audits, and escalation support for complex tenant matters.
+We provide ongoing counsel for residential portfolio managers.
+Services include Housing Court representation, compliance audits, and support for complex tenant issues.

 Real Estate Investors

-Legal due diligence on rent-stabilized portfolios, tenant buyout agreements, deregulation analysis, and post-acquisition eviction strategy for investors entering or expanding in the NYC market.
+We help investors with due diligence on stabilized portfolios, buyout agreements, deregulation analysis, and post-acquisition eviction strategy.

 Related services